 Certified Financial Planner (CFP)

 NSE Academy Certification in Financial Markets (NCFM) is the abbreviation for National Stock Exchange Academy Certification in Financial Markets.
 The National Stock Exchange of India issues it as a credential.
 It’s an online testing and certification program that evaluates your financial market awareness and skills.
-After an MBA in finance, it is a low-cost and useful credential.
+An MBA in finance is a low-cost and useful credential.
 The course is divided into three levels: foundation, intermediate, and advanced.
 There is a simple method for getting to the course.
 You’ll need to download a pdf, read and comprehend the material, take an exam, pass it, and then you’ll receive your certificate.

 Read About: Financial Engineering as a Career Option